 Mr. McFarland advises charitable organizations, families, and individuals on a broad range of matters.
 He has extensive experience advising charities about planned giving programs.
 He counsels charities and individuals on various charitable planning techniques and strategies.
 Mr. McFarland assists clients with the formation of charitable remainder unitrusts (CRUTs), including standard charitable remainder unitrusts (STAN-CRUTs), net income charitable remainder unitrusts (NICRUTs), net income with make-up charitable remainder unitrust (NIMCRUTs), and FLIP CRUTs.
 He also assists clients with the formation of charitable remainder annuity trusts (CRATs), charitable lead annuity trusts (CLATs), and charitable lead unitrusts (CLUTs).
 He counsels charities on charitable gift annuity programs, including state registration requirements and filings.
 He represents private foundations and public charities on corporate governance matters, conflict of interest policies, annual filings, unrelated business income tax issues, and tax filings.

+Mr. McFarland is the president of the Western Michigan Planned Giving Group.
 Mr. McFarland is a member of the Economic Club of Grand Rapids.
 Mr. McFarland also currently serves on the Hillsdale College Alumni Board.
 He also serves on the Catholic Charities West Michigan Planned Giving Advisory Council.
 In the past, he served on the Board of Directors of the Lingap Children’s Foundation in Jackson, Michigan.
 The Lingap Children’s Foundation is a United States based charity with a mission to help street children and orphans in Toledo City, Cebu, Philippines.
 Mr. McFarland also served as a Trustee of the Barney Family Foundation in Chicago, Illinois.

 Mr. McFarland received his law degree from Wake Forest University School of Law and an LL.M. in Taxation from Villanova University School of Law.
 He received his undergraduate degree from Hillsdale College.
 Mr. McFarland is licensed to practice law in Michigan and Illinois.